1986, The First Stand

 On August 31, 2011, Edel Bonneau, owner of Bonneau Fireworks, passed away.
 Bonneau Fireworks is now owned by Edel’s wife, Joy Darlene Bonneau.
 Ron and Randy Bonneau, sons of Edel, renewed their partnership and began managing Bonneau Fireworks as a team.
 In 2012, the City of Roanoke enforced the city charter on the annexed land that Ron’s Fireworks was operating on, causing the Roanoke location to close down permanently.

 In June of 2016, Ron opened his second Florida location in Keystone Heights, FL.
+With the continued success and growth of Ron’s Fireworks in Florida, a third location was opened in Lake City.
 Both Ron Bonneau and Randy Bonneau continue managing the Texas locations of Bonneau Fireworks.
 The Texas locations operate across four counties in North Central Texas under the name of Ron’s Fireworks.
-Ron continues to successfully grow Ron’s Fireworks in Baldwin, FL and Keystone Heights, FL.
+In addition, Ron continues devoting his time to continue expanding in Florida.